How do Eyedro products work?

 Where is the product made?

-Eyedro energy monitoring systems are designed and manufactured in Ontario, Canada.
+Eyedro products are designed and manufactured in Ontario, Canada.

 Do you ship outside of North America?